Black Percher, Diplacodes lefebvrii, Swartsitterrjie

 - The wings of females are more pale coloured and the black area of hind wings in males is replaced by rich amber yellow.

-- Found in standing and probably often temporary waters.
-Possibly also large lakes, in open landscapes, usually with with an abundance of tall grasses, mats of floating algae, other swamp vegetation and emergent vegetation.
+- Possibly also large lakes, in open landscapes, usually with with an abundance of tall grasses, mats of floating algae, other swamp vegetation and emergent vegetation.

 - From 0 to 2200 m above sea level, but mostly below 1600.